Patater/modern-cmake/chapters/intro/installing.md

 ## Pip

-This is also provide as an official package, maintained by the authors of CMake at KitWare.
+This is also provided as an official package, maintained by the authors of CMake at KitWare.
 It's a rather new method, and might fail on some systems (Alpine isn't supported last I checked, but that has CMake 3.8), but works really well when it works (like on Travis CI).
 If you have pip (Python's package installer), you can do:

 ```term
 gitbook $ pip install cmake